 - Laboratory Fee – Laboratory fees are associated with certain courses.
 The minimum charges are $50 for courses with wet laboratories and $15 for courses with computer laboratories.

-- Library Fee – This fee is used to maintain the College Library and the services it provides.
+- Library Fee – This fee is used to maintain the University Library and the services it provides.

 - St. Francis Fee – This fee is added to a fund available to students who experience financial hardship.